Add User Message After Logging out in Symfony

 LogoutSuccessHandler

-To get started, we will need to create a LoginSuccessHandler class.
-This class will catch a "logout" event, log the user out and append a GET parameter to a target URL of your choosing.
+To get started, we will need to create a LogoutSuccessHandler class.
+This class will catch a logout event, log the user out and append a GET parameter to the target URL of your choosing.
 Create the following file

 and add the following code: